 In the uncharted field of social innovation, character, courage, and grit – the ability to persevere amid challenges and setbacks – are as important as the ability to write a good business plan.

 Lessons learned in the challenging, unpredictable environment of a wilderness expedition have direct applications to today’s business world.
-The Wild Gift—an extended wilderness expedition in the Idaho backcountry—challenges Fellows physically and emotionally, takes them out of their comfort zone, and connects Fellows to the natural world on a very personal level, where they unplug, incubate ideas, envision their work and lives, and gain the courage, resilience, balance and grit critical to effective leadership.
-This experience has a bonding effect, inspiring a collaborative spirit and holistic worldview.
+The Wild Gift—an extended wilderness expedition in the Idaho backcountry—challenges Fellows physically and emotionally, takes them out of their comfort zone, and connects them to the natural world on a very personal level.
+Fellows unplug, incubate ideas, envision their work and lives, and gain the courage, resilience, balance and grit critical to effective leadership.
+This experience has a bonding effect, inspiring a collaborative spirit and a holistic worldview.

 Yes.
-The Wilderness Trek and Synergy River Trip are mandatory for Fellows as they represent the heart of our wilderness curriculum.
+They are mandatory for Fellows.
+The trek and alumni retreat are at the heart of our wilderness curriculum.

 Where will we go?

 The Wild Gift basecamp in Sun Valley, Idaho is the gateway to the largest wilderness and roadless areas in the lower 48 US states.
 Far from major population centers, this remote wilderness is the domain of abundant wildlife flora and fauna, a blank canvas for engagement in one of nature’s most dynamic mediums.

 The route follows a gentle progression from rolling sub-alpine terrain to the jagged peaks of the Rocky Mountain ranges.
 No prior backpacking, snowshoeing, or skiing experience is required.
 Fellows will quickly develop the skills to travel safely, proficiently and joyfully.
 The adventure starts in a backcountry “hut” and progresses out into the wilderness traveling over several mountain ranges over a distance of 40 miles with close to 14,000’ of elevation gains and loss.